Experienced Winter Campers Share how car camping can be surprisingly comfortable.

-Top Tips for Sleeping in Your Car This Winter
+Top Tips for Sleeping in Your Car While Camping

 The Dyrt campers prompted a helpful discussion in our Facebook Campfire group with lots of tips for sleeping in your car during the winter.
 We’ve included their insight below, along with some of our own.

 (Are you part of The Facebook Campfire yet?
 There are great conversations going on over there — join us!)

 “We winter camp in Indiana.
 Just have a good sleeping bag rated for winter temps and be sure to have an insulating sleeping pad under you.” — The Dyrt camper Dwayne Caldwell